Thin-Equation/REALM/Readme.md

 - 🔄 Ready-to-use implementations for PPO and DPO fine-tuning
 - 🐳 Docker support for reproducible deployment
 - 📊 Evaluation framework for comparing reward model performance on the official TruthfulQA dataset
+- ☁️ Training pipeline scripts for Brev and Lambda Labs platforms

 ## Installation